jessicaluong/expense-tracker-ui/README.md

 These should be added if time allows.

-### UI Improvements
+### UI/UX

-These UI additions would provide a better user experience.
+These additions would provide a better user experience.

 - Alert dialog so user can confirm if the delete should happen
 - Toast notification to confirm add/delete/edit has happened
 - Loading and error states for fetching data

+I do not have a background in UI/UX, but this is how I would iterate on the initial design for better user experience.

+- Summary in separate dialog instead of under expenses (otherwise need to scroll all the way down to see summary)
+- Multiple columns for larger screens (to fit more on the screen at a time) and continue to have one column for smaller screens

 ### Optimizations